surrealdb/rfcs/text/0001-remove_ambiguous_grammar.md

 # 2. Motivation

-What motivates this proposal and why is it important?

 ## Context

 The first implementation of the SurrealQL parser was implemented in Nom.
 Nom is a useful library for building a parser; however, its flexibility can also be a downside.
 Nom functions combine to form a tree of smaller sub-parsers, which together define a full parser.
 In Nom, whenever the grammar to be parsed contains a branch, Nom decides which branch to follow by taking whichever branch first parses without error.
 For example, see the following source code: